A Cure for Wellness: Critical response

 A Cure for Wellness received mixed reviews from critics, with praise for its visuals, cinematography, performances and ambition, but criticism for its length, plot and structure.
 Critics have noted the film's Lovecraftian elements.
-On the review aggregation website Rotten Tomatoes, the film has an approval rating of 42% based on 214 reviews, with an average rating of 5.30/10.
+On the review aggregation website Rotten Tomatoes, the film has an approval rating of 42% based on 210 reviews.
 The site's critical consensus reads, "A Cure for Wellness boasts a surfeit of visual style, but it's wasted on a derivative and predictable story whose twists, turns, and frights have all been more effectively dealt before."
-On Metacritic, the film has a score of 47 out of 100, based on 40 critics, indicating "mixed or average reviews".
+On Metacritic, the film has a score of 47 out of 100, based on 40 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 A.O.
-Scott of The New York Times compared the film to works by Martin Scorsese and Guillermo del Toro, adding: "It’s all in good fun, really, though two and a half hours may be more of this kind of fun than a body can stand.
-You might feel like you’re in the company of a manic cinephile friend breathlessly recounting his favorite movie scenes in no particular order.
+Scott of The New York Times compared the film to works by Martin Scorsese and Guillermo del Toro, adding: "It's all in good fun, really, though two and a half hours may be more of this kind of fun than a body can stand.
+You might feel like you're in the company of a manic cinephile friend breathlessly recounting his favorite movie scenes in no particular order.
 You admire his devotion, his taste and his scholarship, but in the end the experience is probably more satisfying for him than it is for you."
 Justin Chang of the Los Angeles Times wrote that the film's first hour "sustains a creepy, clammy tension that draws you along without quite accelerating into outright terror," but concluding: "The terrors we see in A Cure for Wellness are never as scary as they are beautiful, but they are never so beautiful as they are arbitrary."
 Andrew Lapin of National Public Radio wrote that DeHaan's "disarmingly boyish face instantly gives us the impression of someone out of his element", but felt the film was derivative and overly long.